mui/mui-x/docs/data/data-grid/pagination/pagination.md

 ### Controlled page size

-Use the `pageSize` prop to control the size of the pages.
+Use the `paginationModel` prop to control the size of the pages.

-You can use the `onPageSizeChange` prop to listen to changes to the page size and update the prop accordingly.
+You can use the `onPaginationModelChange` prop to listen to changes to the `paginationModel` and update the prop accordingly.

 {{"demo": "PageSizeControlled.js", "bg": "inline"}}